solliancenet/tech-immersion-data-ai/data-exp6/README.md

 > The notebook contains all the instructions needed to complete this task.
 In addition, the final cell of the notebook contains instructions on the next step, which will include a link to the notebook for the next task in this experience, or instructions to return to this document.

-## Task 7: Send summarized data to Azure SQL DW
+## Task 7: Send summarized data to Azure Synapse Analytics

-In this task, you will use the Azure SQL Data Warehouse connector to write aggregated data from Databricks into your SQL DW.
-You will also apply aggregations to streaming data from the Cosmos DB Change Feed, and stream the data directly into your Azure SQL DW from Databricks.
+In this task, you will use the Azure Synapse Analytics connector to write aggregated data from Databricks into your Data Warehouse.
+You will also apply aggregations to streaming data from the Cosmos DB Change Feed, and stream the data directly into your Data Warehouse from Databricks.

 1. In your Databricks workspace, select **Workspace** from the left-hand menu, then select **Shared**.